 Peas are not only a delightful addition to your plate but also a great source of plant-based protein.
 Whether you choose garden peas, snap peas, or snow peas, they can be grown vertically, making them suitable for small spaces.
 Ensure they receive adequate support for climbing.

-2. Nutrient-Rich Nuts: A Tree of Protein Possibilities
+2. Nutrient-Rich Nuts: A Tree of Plant-Based Protein Possibilities

 a.
 Almonds (Prunus dulcis):

 Almond trees thrive in well-drained soil with plenty of sunlight.
 While it may take a few years to start producing nuts, the wait is well worth it.
-Almonds are not only protein-rich, but also provide a healthy dose of monounsaturated fats.
+Almonds are not only rich in plant-based protein, but also provide a healthy dose of monounsaturated fats.

 b.
 Hazelnuts (Corylus avellana):